nulib-ds/NU-ARTHIST329/content/getting_started/create_storymap.md

 <br>

 **B.** Select **Add location** and Zoom into your place of interest.
-<small>Pro Tip: You can use the search location bar at the top-left corner to help you locate your area.</small>
+<small>💡 Tip: You can use the search location bar at the top-left corner to help you locate your area.</small>
 <br>

 **C.** Select your **Zoom** level.
 I'd suggest using the **Use the current zoom level** and fixing it how you want (this will enable you to Zoom in way more than the automated one).
 Either one is fine!